gshanemiller/kvbench/README.md

 # Goal
-Benchmark a variety of hash, tree, and trie implementations on large KV data sets.
+Benchmark a variety of hash, and trie implementations on KV (key-value) data sets.
 The basic approach:

 1. Test sets are stored in a file
 2. Using transparent huge memory support, load a test set into shared memory